Mali sends troops to retake town from Tuareg separatists

 'BARBARIC CRIME'

-Mara criticized both the French and U.N. forces for allowing the attack to take place.
+Mara criticised both the French and U.N. forces for allowing the attack to take place.

 "The very least we'd expected from MINUSMA and Serval was that they'd ensure the governor's office wasn't attacked," he said.